trys/trysv4/content/blog/live-demos-in-playbacks.md

 ## Build in fallbacks

 If there's a risky section of the demo, prepare a fallback.
 Mock some data, prepare staging links, have Figma designs in your back pocket, heck even record a video if it's really risky; whatever it will take to keep the demo going and keep the audience engaged.
 These 'jumping off points' are safety nets you can effortlessly turn to when things break.

 For example, if you're expecting an email to be delivered in the demo, make sure you've got a tab open with that same email template.
 When the email inevitably gets stuck in the ether, you can, cool as a cucumber, switch to the tab and carry on as if nothing happened.

 ## Smoke and mirrors

 Don't be afraid of a bit of mock data, or faked interactions.
-We're leading our audience on a journey and we have to blend reality and fantasy a little to keep the story going, so be it.
-Don't be disingenuous.
-If you've mocked an entire feature that's not going to be ready in weeks, don't try and hide it.
+We're leading our audience on a journey and if we have to blend reality and fantasy a little to keep the story compelling, so be it.
+But don't be disingenuous.
+If you've mocked an entire feature that's not going to be ready in weeks, don't try and pass it off as production ready, it'll only come back to bite you.
 You can always preface your demo with a disclaimer that "some of the elements you see are mocked".

 ## Remote presentation tip - post-it note the key beats